finn1817/finn1817/README.md

-# 👋 Hi, my user is @finn1817, but you can call me Dan! #
+# 👋 Hi, my username on here is @finn1817, but you can call me Dan (if needed)! #

 <br>
 <br>

 ### 🚌 Interests 🎸 ###
-👀 - I’m good at coding (have lots of experience) in C++, C#, Python, HTML, SQL, Bash, Java, and Koltin.
+👀 - I’m good at coding (I have lots of experience) in C++, C#, Python, HTML, SQL, Bash, Java, and Koltin.
 I have done projects in (meaning i've worked with before, can do but do not prefer) R, CSS, Perl, Assembly, and I have made a few Unity Game replicating projects.
 (All for classes at some point)

 <br>